 Citi Prestige MasterCard is one of the best travel cards for affluent consumers who place a premium on luxury travel privileges.
-In addition to exceptional perks–from unlimited lounge access to free hotel nights and more–this card offers a reward rate of 1.3 miles per S$1 local spend and 2 miles per S$1 overseas spend.
+In addition to exceptional perks–from unlimited lounge access to free hotel nights and more–this card offers 1.3 miles per S$1 local spend and 2 miles per S$1 overseas spend.
 Citibank customers are rewarded for the tenure of their relationship and receive an annual bonus of up to 30% rebate on their retail spend.
 Citi Prestige MasterCard is not for everyone, however.
 Cardholders must earn S$120,000 per year and pay a non-waivable annual fee of S$535.
-Some of this is offset by an annual renewal gift of 25,000 miles (worth S$250), but this travel card and its luxurious benefits are best fit for affluent consumers willing to pay a premium annual fee.
+Some of this is offset by an annual renewal gift of 62,500 Citi ThankYouSM Points, equivalent to 25,000 miles (worth S$250), but this travel card and its luxurious benefits are best fit for affluent consumers willing to pay a premium annual fee.

 What Makes Citi Prestige MasterCard Credit Card Stand Out

 Citi Prestige MasterCard is a great option for affluent travellers who prioritize luxury perks and are willing to pay a high fee for them.
 To begin with, cardholders earn 1.3 miles per S$1 local spend and 2 miles overseas.
 They can also earn miles at this rate for spend on taxes, rent, condominium management fees, school fees, electricity bills and more through Citi PayAll (though there is a 1.5–2% service fee).
 The card also has exceptional benefits that ensure travel experiences are comfortable and exclusive.
-Key perks include unlimited VIP access to airport lounges, free 1-night stay extensions at select hotels, complimentary airport limousine transfers, waived green fees at select golf clubs, and complimentary travel insurance.
+Key perks include unlimited VIP access to airport lounges, free 1-night stay extensions at select hotels with a minimum of 4-night bookings, complimentary airport limousine transfers, waived green fees at select golf clubs, and complimentary travel insurance.

 |Airport Lounge Access||Unlimited complimentary access to VIP airport lounges worldwide through Priority Pass, allowing entry for primary cardholder and one accompanying guest|